Mouliswaroop/Client-Server-Trading-System/README.md

 Steps to run the code

-1.Use linux and make sure that all the systems that are being used are connected to a single network.\n
+1.Use linux and make sure that all the systems that are being used are connected to a single network.

 2.Run Server on one system with command ./server ⟨server port⟩.
 3.Run Clients on other systems with command ./client ⟨server ip⟩ ⟨server port⟩.